✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Whale Watching (Dec–Apr)

 The waters off Maui's west coast are the primary calving and mating grounds for North Pacific humpback whales.
-Between December and April you can often see them from shore at Papawai Point — but getting on the water for a close encounter is an entirely different experience.
+Often visible from shore at Papawai Point.
 Pacific Whale Foundation runs ethical, research-focused tours.

 05